-Circulation Mode (See information within pumps, for further information on circulation modes)
+Circulation Mode (See information within "Pumps" in the Spa Controls - Spa Behavior section, for further information on circulation modes)

-If the spa is configured for 24HR circulation, the heater pump generally runs continuously.
+If the spa is configured for 24hr circulation, the heater pump generally runs continuously.
 Since the heater pump is always running, the spa will maintain set temperature and heat as needed in Ready Mode, without polling.

-In Rest Mode, the spa will only heat to set temperature during programmed filter times, even though the water is being filtered constantly when in 24HR circulation mode.
+In Rest Mode, the spa will only heat to set temperature during programmed filter times, even though the water is being filtered constantly when in 24hr circulation mode.